milesj/emojibase/README.md

 const data = JSON.parse(json);
 ```

-> Imports will need to be parsed with JSON unless your build process handles it.
+> Imports will need to be parsed with JSON unless otherwise configured by a build process.

 ## Documentation